yonicd/covrpage/README.md

     secure: IeWrPb9tC9oxkoceXs4NStZJFIJKtvi/qeErbv3OATeo+BylRwj9xzcmzQrV8ps...
 ```

-In order to let travis push back into the originating repository you will need to give it persmission to do so.
+To allow Travis push back into the originating repository, you will need to give it permission to do so by providing an encrypted [GitHub Personal Access Token](https://github.com/settings/tokens) (PAT).

-You will need encrypt a [Github Public Access Token](https://github.com/settings/tokens) (PAT) to allow Travis to push back to the remote repository.
 This is done using the Travis command line [function](https://docs.travis-ci.com/user/encryption-keys/).

-The default of the function assumes you have defined a system environment variable `GITHUB_PAT` and will use it to define a [Travis environment variable](https://docs.travis-ci.com/user/environment-variables/) as `GH_PAT`.
+By default, the function assumes you have defined a system environment variable `GITHUB_PAT` and will use it to define a [Travis environment variable](https://docs.travis-ci.com/user/environment-variables/) as `GH_PAT`.

   - `R` Environment Variable

-To define the Github PAT as a R environment variable
+To define the Github PAT as an R environment variable:

 ```r
 Sys.setenv(GITHUB_PAT='PAT FROM GITHUB')